cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### XofFixedKeyAes128 {#xof-fixed-key-aes128}

-While XofTurboShake128 as described above can be securely used in all cases where a XOF is needed in the VDAFs described in this document, there are some cases where a more efficient instantiation based on a blockcipher in a fixed-key mode of operation is possible.
-This is limited to the XOF used inside the IDPF implementation in Poplar1 {{idpf-bbcggi21}}.
-It is NOT RECOMMENDED to use this XOF anywhere else.
+The XOF in the previous section can be used safely wherever a XOF is needed in this document.
+However, there are some situations where TurboSHAKE128 creates a performance bottleneck and a more efficient XOF can be used safely instead.

+This section describes XofFixedKeyAes128, which is used to implement the IDPF of Poplar1 ({{idpf-bbcggi21}}).
+It is NOT RECOMMENDED to use this XOF for any other purpose.
 See {{security}} for a more detailed discussion.

-The following XOF, denoted XofFixedKeyAes128, uses the AES-128 blockcipher
+XofFixedKeyAes128 uses the AES128 blockcipher {{AES}} for most of the computation, thereby taking advantage of the hardware implementations of this blockcipher that are widely available.
+AES128 is used in a fixed-key mode of operation; the key is derived during initialization using TurboSHAKE128.

+Pre-conditions:

+* The length of the seed MUST be `16`.

-{{AES}}.
-The length of the domain separation string `dst` MUST NOT exceed 65535 bytes.
+* The length of the domain separation string `dst` passed to XofTurboShake128 MUST NOT exceed 65535 bytes.
+Otherwise initialization will raise an exception.

 ~~~ python
 class XofFixedKeyAes128(Xof):